 * Access to Confidential Attorney Video Visits is through the Telecommunications contract for residents – NHDOC will actively work to advance this access.

 Effective June 6-8, 2021 depending on facility

 Phase 1 - In-person visits between residents and all approved visitors based on the state administrative rules outlined in Cor 305 with COVID-19 and departmental staff internal procedures that include COVID-19 screening including temperature check, mask requirements, hygiene and sanitation practice requirements and physically distanced without prolonged exposure to other groups of visitors.
 Residents will be required to sign a release associated with risks of exposure to COVID-19 that may occur during visits.
 Visitors will be required to complete the screening form and visitor release statement to visit.
 Notice will be posted to residents and potential visitors on the format of these in person visits to ensure awareness and compliance with protective measures in place.
-Detailed Framework outlined in the May 14, 2021 Memo.

 Please see the below updated dated information around the resumption of in-person visitation.

 **You must be an approved visitor to have a regular or video visit.
 If you are not already approved please fill out attachment # 3 of the visiting policy and attachment # 5 for children.
 You will mail the filled out forms to the resident and they will complete the approval process on their end.